ibm-cloud-docs/vmwaresolutions/uml/vmware-add-ons.md

 1. Click **Infrastructure > Classic Infrastructure** from the left navigation menu.
 2. Click **Devices > Manage > VMware licenses**.
 3. Order the VMware add-on.

-You can also cancel the VMware add-ons from the {{site.data.keyword.cloud}} console.
+You can also cancel the VMware add-ons from the {{site.data.keyword.cloud_notm}} console.

 ## What to do next
 {: #vmware-add-ons-next}